- Common Name(s):

 - USDA Hardiness Zone 3-8

-- Simple or branched, often bristly, hairy stem; leaves are roughish above and sharply toothed; basal leaves are 3-8 in. long, egg-shaped, 5-veined and stalked; upper leaves are lance-shaped, stalkless, and much smaller
+- The leaves of the Purple coneflower can be simple or branched, often bristly with a hairy stem.
+The leaves are roughish above and sharply toothed.
+The basal leaves are 3-8 in. long, egg-shaped, 5-veined and stalked.
+The upper leaves are lance-shaped, stalkless, and much smaller.
+The leaves are dark green.

 - Division in spring, root cuttings